servicetitan/Stl.Fusion/tutorial/Part02.md

 ``` cs --region part02_dependencies --source-file Part02.cs
 ```

-You might that dependent-dependency links form a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph),
+You might notice that dependent-dependency links form a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph),
-so:
+thus:
 * There must be no cycles.
 Note, though, that the links are established between the instances, not the computations, so technically you're totally fine to have e.g. recursive functions that return computed instances.